KILGORETROUT111/logic-evaluation-engine/README.md

 Comparison with lambda calculus, modal inference, and anaphora in NLP Copyright 2025 Logic Evaluation Engine Development Team.

 Copyright 2025 Logic Evaluation Engine creator and inventor William A. Patterson.
-For more info, see `logic_evaluation_engine_report.html` or contact maintainer at dianoetic@tuta.com
+For more info, see wiki page or contact maintainer at dianoetic@tuta.com
-04af6e0 (✅ Finalize logic engine v0.9.2: lambda + app + substitution inference)
+04af6e0 (✅ Finalize logic engine v0.9.2: lambda + app + substitution inference).

+Logic Evaluation Engine is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Logic Evaluation Engine is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with Logic Evaluation Engine.
+If not, see <https://www.gnu.org/licenses/>.